 #1: Begin socializing your pup during the golden time frame of 7 weeks of age to 4 months.

-Our veterinarian friends agree that this is the prime time to let your pup begin taking in new experiences and meeting other humans and dogs.
+Our veterinarian friends agree that this is the prime time to let your pup begin taking in new experiences and meeting other hoomans and dogs.
 During these key weeks, puppies begin to form judgments about the world.
 (Mmmmm, peanut butter treats!)
 And these experiences can affect their temperament, ability to cope with change and their overall confidence.

 Some ideas for safe puppy socialization before a completed vaccination schedule include: